MemoriLabs/python-sdk/README.md

 - Datastore agnostic with support for all major databases and document stores.
 - Adapter/driver architecture to make contributions easier.
 - Vectorized memories and in-memory semantic search for more accurate context.
-- Third normal form schema including storage of semantic triples.
+- Third normal form schema including storage of semantic triples for a knowledge graph.

 ## Example with OpenAI